mx2913/funkwhale/docs/administrator/manage-script/create-library.md

 # Create a library

-Use the `create` command to create new libraries for a given user.
+Use the `create_library` command to create new libraries for a given user.

 ```{list-table}
 :header-rows: 1